cspace-deployment/illumination/README.md

 ./illumination/install.sh tenant app_name absolute_path_to_portal_config_file version
 ```

-e.g. on your "local system", where the "home directory" for Blacklight is ```~```:
+e.g. on your "local system", where the "home directory" for Blacklight is, say, ```~```:

 ```
 ./illumination/install.sh pahma s20180927 ~/django_example_config/pahma/config/pahmapublicparms.csv 1.1.0

 [...]
 ********************************************************************
-new blacklight app customized for pahma created in /Users/myhome/s20180927. to start it up in development:
+new blacklight app (version 1.1.0) customized for pahma created in /Users/myhome/s20180927. to start it up in development:

     cd s20180927
     rails s

+    or

+    passenger start

 then visit https://localhost:3000 to test
 ********************************************************************